Adolf Wahrmund: Biography

-Anti-Semitism
+Antisemitism

-Wahrmund was a passionate anti-Semite.
+Wahrmund was a passionate antisemite.
 In Das Gesetz des Nomadenthums und die heutige Judenherrschaft ("The Law of the Nomad and Today's Jewish Dominion," 1887) he systematically compares the Jews to the Arab nomads of the Arabian deserts, on the assumption, then common, that the Jews of Europe (as well as of the rest of the world) were racial relatives of the Arab Semites, and thus alien to the "Aryan" West.
 Both, he suggests, aim to prosper by raiding and robbing.
 In one passage, he compares stock market raids by Jewish speculators to raids on desert caravans.
 The Jews, like the Arabs, aim at world domination, thus facing the beneficial (as Wahrmund sees it) aims of western imperialism.
 Wahrmund's solution is to deport Europe's Jews to areas set aside only for them.
 He believes that once they find themselves without others to attack, the Jews will "rip each other apart."